Summer Skin Safety 101

 With summer right around the corner, we’re all looking forward to spending more time outdoors with our families.
-Whether it’s a day at the pool, a neighborhood barbeque, a camping trip or simply letting your kids explore the backyard, keeping your children safe from the summer sun and bug bites is a must.
+Whether it’s a day at the pool, a neighborhood barbeque, a camping trip or simply letting your kids explore the backyard, keeping your children’s skin safe from the summer sun and bug bites is a must.

 The many choices of sunscreen and insect repellents available today can be a bit puzzling.
-If you’re wondering what sun protection factor (SPF)works best or how to select a safe, effective bug spray, you’re not alone.
+If you’re wondering what sun protection factor (SPF) works best or how to select a safe, effective bug spray, you’re not alone.
 Here’s a basic primer for summer skin safety so that your family can enjoy the coming months of outside fun.

 Sun Protection